-21. Declaration of Conflicts of Interests
+18. Declaration of Conflicts of Interests

-Conflicts of Interest are to be disclosed in accordance with this Governance Rule and Governance Rule - Procedure for Disclosure of Conflicts of Interest.
+Conflicts of Interest are to be disclosed in accordance with Governance Rule - Procedure for Disclosure of Conflicts of Interest.

-22. Presentations
+19. Presentations

 At each Council Meeting, presentations of monetary grants, certificates of appreciation or other acknowledgements that recognise the outstanding achievements of local individuals and organisations who have made a significant contribution to Nillumbik, may be made by the Mayor or Councillors.